CODE-DE-EO-Lab/aicube-overview/README.md

 ![lit4rsvqa-overview](./assets/lit4rsvqa.png)
 <p align="center">Illustration of the LiT-4-RSVQA architecture</p>

-Compared to the previous VBFusion architecture, the smallest model of the LiT-4-RSVQA architecture had over 35x fewer parameters, resulting in significantly fewer parameters and, therefore, lower computational requirements while still improving the overall performance.
+Compared to the previous VBFusion architecture, the smallest model of the LiT-4-RSVQA architecture had over 35x fewer parameters, therefore resulting in lower computational requirements while still improving the overall performance.
 For further details, the reader is referred to the [research paper](https://arxiv.org/pdf/2306.00758.pdf).

 ### ConfigILM: A general purpose configurable library for combining image and language models for visual question answering